 Before we start, I will take your case history and ask you questions about any specific ailments which are bothering you.
 You will then be asked to lie down, fully clothed, with your shoes off.
-I will then start giving craniosacral therapy by making very light contacts on different parts of your body such as the head, feet, sacrum etc. My hands may move subtly as I listen and respond to any restrictions or patterns I sense within you.
+I will start giving craniosacral therapy by making very light contacts on different parts of your body such as the head, feet, sacrum etc. My hands may move subtly as I listen and respond to restrictions or patterns I sense within you.

 Craniosacral therapy is different for everyone.
 You may feel a deep sense of relaxation, and possibly become aware of heat, tingling, pulsations or other sensations.
 Sometimes people may experience momentary pain as held patterns are released.
 When this settles the net result is one of feeling better.
 People often feel as if things are reorganising inside them or as if a weight has been lifted from their shoulders.
-There is often a feeling of greater potency in the system and of being restored to our true selves.
+There is often a sense of greater potency in the system and of being restored to our true selves.
 In poetic terms we could say the sap rises and the tree blossoms again.

 The number of sessions you might need can vary a lot depending on your condition.
 Some problems can resolve very quickly in a few sessions others may require more long term support.